AtomicConductor/conductor_client/README-clarisse.md

 * Click the Setup button.
 * .
 * Add images to the images section in the attribute editor.
-* Add images to the images section in the attribute editor.

 *docs in progress*